 1. DIY Forest School

 Forest schools - essentially, learning in a woodland environment - can be a great half term activity.
-But the DIY version doesn't mean trekking into the wilderness, or spending the whole week outdoors.
-(Brrr!)
-Any woody bit of your garden or a local park will do - and even an hour or so a day still gives you loads of scope for fun and discovery.
+If you don't want to book them onto anything 'official', do the DIY version: it doesn't mean trekking into the wilderness, or spending the whole week outdoors.
+Any woody bit of your garden or a local park will do - and even an hour or so a day in nature gives you loads of scope for fun and discovery.

-Insta-whizz and mum-of-two @playfulwonders has loads of great ideas, including making your own bird feeders and a nature colour hunt which takes a bit of prep, but is so worth the effort.
+Insta-whizz and mum-of-two @playfulwonders has loads of great ideas, including making a toilet-roll bug hotel, or bird feeders, or going on a nature colour hunt - which takes a bit of prep, but is so worth the effort.
 For younger ‘students’, mud painting a tree (bucket of mud + brush + tree = bingo) is loads of fun and gives them the mark-making practice that’s so important for learning to write.
 It also lets them express themselves.
-Often by covering their faces in mud!
+(Often by covering their faces in mud!)

 Forest school isn’t only about learning about nature - joining forces on a project like building a den or a rope swing also teaches teamwork and problem solving.
 Sitting and resting in nature is also an essential part of the curriculum.
 So you’re allowed to take five too!